EtienneMueller/Tensorista/README.md

 There a two ways: the easy one and the better one.
 The easy one would be to copy the tensorslow folder into site-packages from Pythonista.
 Then you can import everything like a normal module.
 But if you want to update, then you have to do it manually (although I might not work on this project that often).
 The nicer way is to use [Working Copy](https://workingcopy.app/) as git client.
 As iOS is a bit strict you have to clone the repo the following way:
 - press the plus button and chose "Setup synced directory"
-- chose the Pythonista folder in iCloud
+- chose the local Pythonista folder
 - then under "Repository" choose "Add Remote" and paste the URL to this repository
 - Save, fetch and after a couple of seconds you should be able to see the folder in Pythonista